Free Evaluation | Available 24/7

 Studies estimate that more than 14 million child injuries occur each year throughout the United States.
 Of these 14 million injuries, one-fourth occur in or around school property.
-Children spend a lot of their time at school.
-Parents often ask: who is reliable if their child has been injured at school?
-This depends on a few factors.
+Children spend a lot of their time at school, which can lead to questions from concerned parents, such as, “My child was hit at school, what can I do?

 Finding liability

 The first question asked in determining who is responsible is: was the act intentional or negligent?
 This might include bullying, where a child may be harmed physically by another.
-It can also be a result of an adult employee of a school abusing a student.
-If bullying was the cause of injury, the parents of the offending child may be liable for the injury, depending on the circumstances.
-Otherwise, the school may also be at fault for failing to stop the harassment.
-If an adult employee is an offender, then the school district may even be liable for failure to conduct proper background checks on their employees or to provide proper training or supervision.
-Even accidents are often caused by some failure on the part of the school or district.
+It can also be a result of an adult employee of a child’s school abusing a student.
+If bullying was the cause of school injury, the parents of the offending child may be liable for the child’s injuries, depending on the circumstances.
+Otherwise, the school district, school staff, or school administration may also be at fault for failing to stop the harassment.
+If an adult employee is an offender, then the school district may even be liable for failure to conduct proper background checks on their employees or to provide proper supervision.
+Even accidents are often caused by some failure on the part of the school district, private schools, or their employees.

 Schools are responsible for your child’s safety and needs when they are in the employees’ care.
 Schools are obligated to provide shelter, food, transportation, and a safe environment.
-If the child is injured because the school came short in providing these services, then the school is said to have been negligent and is therefore generally liable for what happens to your child.
+If the school grounds are unsafe or the school staff fail to meet these responsibilities, and the child is injured at school, the school may be considered negligent and generally liable for what happens to your child.

 Here are a few examples of possible injuries and where the legal responsibility lies: